 For years, Google has claimed that third party influence can't hurt the rankings of websites, and for the same time webmasters believed the opposite to be true.
 Google's Penguin update for instance is an algorithmic change that can penalize projects for participating in link schemes.
 And exactly this is exploited by negative SEO.
 Just buy a million links for five Dollars at Fiver, or spend more money to add a competitors site to known link networks to hurt their rankings in the long run.

-Why I'm explaining all of this in detail?
-Because Bing a few days ago announced that they have added options to disavow links to the Bing Webmaster Tools.
+Bing announced a few days ago that it has added options to disavow links to the Bing Webmaster Tools.

-You, or someone else, still have to monitor the links a site gets regularly to make sure that you catch them as soon as possible.
+You, or someone else, still have to monitor the links that point to a site to make sure that problematic ones are discovered as soon as possible.
 But even if you do not, you now have an option to elegantly tell Bing that you have no affiliation with those links, that you consider them low-quality or spam, and that you do not want them to count (in a positive or negative way).

 Advertising revenue is falling fast across the Internet, and independently-run sites like Ghacks are hit hardest by it.
 The advertising model in its current form is coming to an end, and we have to find other ways to continue operating this site.